 Q: I am going to be working remotely on Design Master projects that involve multiple users.
 What remote setup can my company use that will ensure the integrity of our project files?

 A: If you use Electrical for Revit, you have nothing to worry about.
 Design Master data within the project will sync the same way as other Revit data.
-When working on your one-line diagram drawing and database, follow the information below.

 If you use our AutoCAD software, we have three solutions based upon our experiences and those of our customers, which are detailed below.